+Children and young people gain so much from exploring and experiencing historical, spiritual, awe inspiring places such as this and from handling objects, encountering art, meeting believers and taking an active part in the many challenging stories that the Cathedral has to offer.

-We all know the value that experiencing special, awe inspiring places, handling objects, encountering art, meeting believers and becoming part of inspiring stories has, as part our children's education, at all key stages.
-The team and I and look forward to enabling you and your children to get the absolute best from this great place.
-There is lots in this brochure to choose from, to help enhance your R.E., History and more.
+Our skilled team looks forward to enabling you and your children to get the absolute best from this wonderful place.
+There are many programmes in this brochure to enhance your R.E, History, Science, Art and more.
 Where possible I am always willing to merge topics or create bespoke programmes to suit your exact requirements.

-Please get in touch with me for further information about visiting or having us in your school.
+Please get in touch with me for further information about visiting.
+We can also come out to your school to deliver exciting programmes.
 I look forward to working with you.

-Janet Marshall, Head of Schools & Family Learning
+Janet Marshall Head of Schools & Family Learning

-Norwich Cathedral
+About Norwich Cathedral